zulip/zulip/docs/production/export-and-import.md

 This restoration process can also be used to migrate a Zulip installation from one server to another.

 We recommend running a disaster recovery test after setting up your backups to confirm that your backups are working.
-You may also want to monitor that they are up to date using the Nagios plugin at:
-`puppet/zulip/files/nagios_plugins/zulip_postgresql_backups/check_postgresql_backup`.

 ## Data export